apacheignite/documentation/sql/dml.md

   "title": "Modifications Order"
 }
 [/block]
-If a DML statement inserts/updates the whole value referring to `_val` field and at the same time tries to modify a field that belongs to `_val` then the order the changes are applied is the following:
+If a DML statement inserts/updates the whole value referring to `_val` field and at the same time tries to modify a field that belongs to `_val`, then the order the changes are applied is the following:
 - The `_val` is updated/inserted first.
 - The field gets updated.

-The order never changes regardless of the fact how you define it in the DML statement.
+The order never changes regardless of how you define it in the DML statement.

-After the statement shown below gets executed the final Person's value will be "Mike Smith" ignoring the fact that `_val` field appears after `firstName` in the query.
+After the statement shown below gets executed, the final Person's value will be "Mike Smith", ignoring the fact that `_val` field appears after `firstName` in the query.
 [block:code]
 {
   "codes": [